alpbintug/Homeworks-And-Thingies/Third-Year-Programs/Language-Course-Automation-System/README.md

 In this project I was responsible of the development of the Graphical User Interface (GUI) and I helped to write some of the SQL Queries.

 ## GUI
+My goal on designing the GUI was to create a simple and a modern GUI which would help users to navigate through pages and understand what is going on with ease.
+I choose to create the GUI in "Dark Mode" (Anyone is still using light-mode UI's?
+Shame.)
+UI which has dark background colours and warm (Red/Orange/Gold) foreground colours.

+## Database
+I did not design or create the database but I helped to write the SQL queries (The ones that make no sense are probably mine).

+## UI Functions
+I developed the most of button functionalities in this project.